 Grand Valley State University is Proud to Announce the Friend of the Kutsche Office Membership Campaign!

-The Kutsche Office of Local History is home to the Local History Roundtable as well as different projects helping local groups and people preserve, protect and retain history that is important to them.
+The Kutsche Office of Local History, located in the Brooks College of Interdisciplinary Studies, is home to the Local History Roundtable as well as different projects helping local groups and people preserve, protect and retain history that is important to them.
 This is accomplished through oral histories, supervised internships and fellowships, faculty directed projects and the work of experts in their specific fields.

 You can be a part of this exciting initiative by becoming a Friend of the Kutsche Office of Local History by making a gift of $45.
-Your gift will allow you discounts to future programs of the Kutsche Office of Local History as well as a free ticket to this year’s Roundtable to be held in Holland, Michigan this Spring.
+Your gift will allow you discounts to future programs of the Kutsche Office of Local History.

 To learn more and to donate, click here.

 In the last half of the 20th century, a little known program that still impacts American Indian lives today was administered by the federal government.
 Called “The Urban Relocation Program”...

 GVSU announces new project to document the experiences of urban Native Americans In the last half of the 20th century, a little known program that still impacts American Indian lives today was administered...

 This program is funded in part by Michigan Humanities Council, an affiliate of the National Endowment for the Humanities.
 For more information, visit www.gvsu.edu/kutsche or call (616)331-8099.

 The Kutsche Office of Local history awarded the first Lifetime Contribution to Local History Award to Gordon Olson.